-Because there is no known cure for IBS, patients must find ways to manage their symptoms.
-In order to effectively manage your IBS, you will need to know how your symptoms are triggered.
+Because there is no known cure for IBS, patients need to find ways to manage their symptoms.
+One of the most efficient ways to do this is to find the things that trigger symptoms.

-Some IBS patients are triggered by stress.
-These community members often benefit from stress management techniques (like meditation, physical activity, setting healthy boundaries, etc.), personal therapy, behavioural modification techniques like Cognitive Behaviour Therapy (CBT) or Dialectical Behaviour Therapy (DBT), some have also reported success with techniques like hypnosis.
+Some people are triggered by stress.
+These patients can benefit from stress management.
+This might include meditation, physical activity, setting healthy boundaries, etc. You can also try personal therapy, behavioral modification techniques like Cognitive Behaviour Therapy (CBT) or Dialectical Behaviour Therapy (DBT), etc. Some patients have also reported success with techniques like hypnosis.

-Many patients benefit from a combination of stress reduction and diet changes.
-Others require the use of medications like antispasmodics and laxatives in combination with varying symptom management techniques.
+Many people benefit from a combination of stress relief and diet changes.
+If those don’t provide enough relief, you can also use medications like antispasmodics and laxatives to help manage your symptoms.

 If you came here to understand IBS, this is what I want you to take away: